zplab/protocols/computer protocols/zplab Python Environment.md

     Here’s a [quick guide](http://conda.pydata.org/docs/test-drive.html) to Anaconda, though note that for basic use you don’t need to know any of this.

-- Install the basic suite of zplab tools into the root miniconda environment:
+- Install the basic suite of zplab tools into the root miniconda environment.
+Ignore any message about needing to activate the `root` environment: the root (aka `base`) environment is active by default.

 ```
 cat > user_env.yml << EOF